zhaoxia413/MultiOmics4CRC/Analysis Ducoments/OTUanalysis.md

 1.2 Summary
 -----------

+    library(shiny)

+    ##
+    ## Attaching package: 'shiny'

+    ## The following object is masked from 'package:ggExtra':
+    ##
+    ##     runExample

+    library(reactable)

+    ui <- fluidPage(
+      reactableOutput("table")
+    )

+    server <- function(input, output) {
+      output$table <- renderReactable({
+        reactable(iris)
+      })
+    }

+    shinyApp(ui, server)

+    ## PhantomJS not found.
+You can install it with webshot::install_phantomjs().
+If it is installed, please make sure the phantomjs executable can be found via the PATH variable.

+<div style="width: 100% ; height: 400px ; text-align: center; box-sizing: border-box; -moz-box-sizing: border-box; -webkit-box-sizing: border-box;" class="muted well">Shiny applications not supported in static R Markdown documents</div>
-### 1.2.1 OTU（Operational Taxonomic Units）
+\#\#\# OTU（Operational Taxonomic Units） In 16S metagenomics

-In 16S metagenomics approaches, OTUs are cluster of similar sequence variants of the 16S rDNA marker gene sequence.
+approaches, OTUs are cluster of similar sequence variants of the 16S rDNA marker gene sequence.
 Each of these cluster is intended to represent a taxonomic unit of a bacteria species or genus depending on the sequence similarity threshold.
 Typically, OTU cluster are defined by a 97% identity threshold of the 16S gene sequences to distinguish bacteria at the genus level.

-#### 1.2.1.1 Limited taxonomic resolution
+#### 1.2.0.1 Limited taxonomic resolution

 OTU resolution depends on the 16S approach which has some limits in distinguishing at the species level

-### 1.2.2 Code
+### 1.2.1 Code

 1.3 Rank-Abundance
 ------------------